raphaelBarman/ADA-dh/project/README.md

 # Title
+A study of Amazon's reviews
 # Abstract
-A 150 word description of the project idea, goals, dataset used.
-What story you would like to tell and why?
-What's the motivation behind your project?

 Have you ever asked yourself if a truly reliable review existed?
-The internet is full of both hypercritic and uncritical users, which makes it hard to get an idea on a product from its reviews.
+The internet is full of both hypercritical and uncritical users, which makes it hard to get an idea on a product from its reviews.
 Is there a way to define clear metrics based on such unreliable material?
-This project's goal is to determine the magnitude of the correlation between review and sales, as well as exploring the role that Amazon various features - like the suggestion system and the product categorization - play in this picture.
+Trying to clarify this is the goal of our project.
+In order to do this we will explore the Amazon dataset and try determining the magnitude of the correlation between a product review and its other features - above all the sales - as well as exploring the role that Amazon various features - like the suggestion system and the product categorization - play in this picture.
+We will use a dataset of Amazon reviews spanning 18 years in order to answer this question.
 We believe trying to get some insight out of this confused system could help the whole community of Amazon buyers.
-We verified that the Amazon reviews dataset contains all the necessary information necessary to answer these questions.

 # Research questions
-A list of research questions you would like to address during the project.

 Review quality vs. Review quantity.
-Which of the two metrics is more representative of the product quality and popolarity?
+Which of the two metrics is more representative of the product quality and popularity?

 Influence of reviewer personality.
 Is there a trend in a user's review history that allows to consider him to be biased or unbiased?

+Brand fidelity/hate.
+Can a user be biased towards certain brands, giving them only good/bad reviews?

 Influence of "also bought..." feature.
 What's the effect of this feature?
 Does it rise sales of potentially "bad" product which happen to be associated with "good" product (where "bad" and "good have to be formally defined).